Academic Requirements and Regulations

 Several programs maintain a policy that stipulates dismissal of students who earn two grades of C or less.
 Repeating a course for a higher grade does not negate the existence of the former grade.
 As such, a student may be dismissed from the program upon earning a second grade of C or less even if the student repeated a course and earned a higher grade.
 Students are advised to review with care the degree requirements for their program of study in the Graduate Catalog published the year they began the program.

-A graduate student is required to maintain a minimum cumulative GPA of 3.0 for this coursework.
-If, upon the completion of 12 hours or thereafter, a degree student’s GPA is less than 3.0, the student may be subject to dismissal from the program.
+A graduate student is required to maintain a minimum cumulative GPA of 3.0.
+If, upon the completion of 12 hours or thereafter, a degree student’s cumulative GPA is less than 3.0, the student may be subject to dismissal from the program.
 See Grade Point Average and Other Requirements for Graduation and Repeating Courses for more information.

 Doctoral Degrees